|Nutritional Guidelines (per serving)|

-Sfenj will not stay fresh very long at room temperature.
-It's best to freeze leftover sfenj and then reheat in the oven when needed.
+Serve the sfenj hot or warm; they lose their texture and appeal when cold.
+Sfenj will not stay fresh very long at room temperature; it's best to freeze leftover sfenj and then reheat in the oven when needed.

-Sfenj is best enjoyed piping hot or warm, so if they've cooled before serving time, do reheat them briefly in the oven.
-They may be served plain or dusted with sugar, for breakfast or tea time.
-Moroccan Mint Tea is the typical beverage of choice.
+- Sfenj is best enjoyed piping hot or warm, so if they've cooled before serving time, do reheat them briefly in the oven.
+They may be served plain or dusted with sugar for breakfast or tea time.
+Moroccan mint tea is the typical beverage of choice.

 - The key to crispy and light doughnuts is making sure you are frying at the right temperature, which is 365 F. It is best to use a deep-fry or candy thermometer to help maintain the temperature and know if you need to raise or lower the heat.
 It is natural for the oil to drop in temperature right after you add the doughnuts, and for the oil temp to rise over the course of a few batches, so keep your eye on the thermometer.